abhay-yadav01/PyOrbits/practice tutorial/Tutorial_01 : print function.md

 1- Write a Python program to print **“Hellow, World!”**.

-2- Write a Python program to print **“Welcome to Python Programing”**.
+2- Write a Python program to print **“Welcome to Python Programming”**.

 3- Write a Python program to print your Full name in one line and your phone number in the next line.